Grampound: Transport

 The A390 runs through the centre of Grampound, in summer when the A30 is congested, the A390 is an alternative route.
 It is an issue for residents.
 Pavements in some parts of the village are narrow or non-existent.
 Traffic speed is an issue through the village.
 A bypass was considered in 1996, when a route north of the village was favoured, but the plans were rejected, partly due to local protests and partly because Grampound is not large enough to warrant a bypass.

 A regular bus service runs to Truro, 8 mi to the west, and St Austell, 6 mi to the east.

+Governance

+There are two tiers of local government covering Grampound, at parish and unitary authority level: Grampound with Creed Parish Council and Cornwall Council.
+The parish council meets at Grampound Town Hall.

+For national elections, Grampound forms part of the St Austell and Newquay constituency.

+Administrative history

+Grampound historically formed part of the ancient parish of Creed, in the Powder Hundred of Cornwall.
+Grampound was made a borough in 1332.